top of page

 than the Creator (…).

-(The Bible: romans chapter 1, Verse 25)
+(The Bible: romans chapter 1, verse 25)

 It was not uncommon for the worship of such idols to involve abominable religious rites that deeply displeased God.
 This inclu-ded e.g. sexual orgies, which were cele-brated as so-called "fertility rituals" and led many people to turn away from the true God and instead to worship those false gods.
 Also the sacrifice or burning of children in fire were part of some idola-try....

-On the other hand, it means that God is perfectly good, righteous and pure, that is, separated from evil.
-This means that there is no evil in him and that nothing evil or sinful can exist before God.
-There are nu-merous reports in the Bible where people, to whom God had revealed himself in dreams or visions, fell on the ground as if dead in awe and in the awareness of their own imperfection, because they were seeing God's glory, which is brighter than light, and could not endure his pure and holy presence.
+Above all, God reveals himself to be holy.
+On the one hand, this means that God is above everything and everyone and that there is no creature that is equal to God.
+This fact alone makes God worthy of wor-ship.
+On the other hand, it means that God is completely good, just and pure, free from any evil.
+That is why nothing evil or sinful can stand before God.
+There are numerous accounts in the Bible where people to whom God revealed Himself in dreams or visions fell to the ground as if dead in awe because they saw God's glory, which is brighter than light, and could not bear His pure and holy presence in the face of their own imperfection.

 "God is love; and he that